 Travel Back in time at Noojee

-Start/ finish: McCarthy Spur Rd, Noojee
+Start/ finish: McCarthy Spur Rd, Noojee.

 Although glimmers of gold were discovered in the surrounding district during the 1860s, it was the subsequent decade, the vibrant 1880s, that saw the influx of other settlers.
 Predominantly composed of timber cutters, these intrepid individuals found their way to this captivating district, infusing it with a new vitality.